 - Thailand’s second largest island (after Phuket and before Koh Chang)

-- Most sex workers on the island aren’t from Koh Samui, not from Surath Thani (the province) or even from Southern Thailand – but instead about 60-70% of them come from the northeastern region of Thailand (Isaan)
+- Most sex workers on the island aren’t from Koh Samui, not from Surat Thani (the province) or even from Southern Thailand – but instead about 60-70% of them come from the northeastern region of Thailand (Isaan)

 - The place with the most accidents in all of Thailand (to be more precise: the place with the statistically proven most road accidents per capita)

 Let me comment on that last bullet point.
-It really is dangerous to ride the motorcycle on Koh Samui.
+It really is dangerous to ride the motorbike on Koh Samui.
 Pretty much everywhere I travel in Thailand, I always rent a bike for the whole length of my stay.
 And I do have a bike in Bangkok and believe me, even though there are more vehicles on the roads in Bangkok, driving there isn’t as dangerous as on Koh Samui.

 Why?
 Well, it seems like the tourists see how fast the local (often underaged without license) Thai boys drive on the island and think they can do it themselves even though they lack experience.
 And then it’s also really tempting to cruise along the scenic coastal roads in high speed.
 And then also the water streams that randomly flow down the hills and slippery sand on many curves.

 I don’t want to discourage you from renting (from 200 Baht/day) a motorbike on Koh Samui, because pretty much all of the places I’m about to describe you need to have your own vehicle unless you want to pay for overpriced taxis five times a day.
 It’s just so much easier to have your own vehicle here and be flexible.
 Just be careful, know your skills, drive slowly and keep on the left side.

 So let’s come to the fun part, there is really a lot of cool stuff to see and do on this great island – here are my Koh Samui Highlights for you: